Construction Providers

 - General contractors with garage door scope — licensed general contractors whose project portfolios include garage door rough framing, header sizing, and coordination with structural engineers.

 Geographic organization follows state boundaries, with sub-filtering by metropolitan statistical area (MSA) available for high-density markets.
-Listings referencing the Garage Door Directory provide the baseline classification logic used to assign each entry to the appropriate trade tier.
+Providers referencing the provide the baseline classification logic used to assign each entry to the appropriate trade tier.

-Each construction listing captures a structured data profile aligned to the professional and regulatory attributes that matter most when evaluating a contractor or service provider in this vertical.
+Each construction provider captures a structured data profile aligned to the professional and regulatory attributes that matter most when evaluating a contractor or service provider in this vertical.
 Standard fields include:

 - License type and issuing authority — the state licensing board or registration body, such as the California Contractors State License Board (CSLB) or the Florida Department of Business and Professional Regulation (DBPR).